ballet/ballet/docs/contributor_guide.rst

 ^^^^^^^^^^^^^^^^^

 Observe later in this guide that when you submit your feature, there will be four separate validation steps.
-In your local development environment, you can check two of them: whether the feature you have written satisfies the "feature API", and whether the feature contributes positively to the ML performance of the feature engineering pipeline.
+In a Python development session, you can check two of them right away: whether the feature you have written satisfies the "feature API", and whether the feature contributes positively to the ML performance of the feature engineering pipeline.